aminozomty/PerWorldPlayersList/README.md

 A PocketMine-MP plugin that makes only shows players that are in the same world in the player list menu.

+Download the latest version of the plugin on Poggit: https://poggit.pmmp.io/p/PerWorldPlayersList

 # How to Install

 1. Download the plugin (.phar)